mklobucaric/studybuddy/UserManual.md

   - **Functionality:**
     - **Image Capture:** Users can take photos of text or materials they need help with.
     - **Q&A Generation and Navigation:** After capturing the image, users can click the 'send' icon.
 This action sends the photo for processing, whereupon a Questions & Answers session is generated based on the text in the image.
   - **User Experience:** Upon completion of Questions & Answers generation, the app automatically routes the user to the relevant QA view.
-This view displays the generated Q&A, providing interactive and informative assistance based on the captured content.
+This view displays the generated Q&A, providing interactive and informative assistance based on the captured content.<br>
   <a href="screenshots/take_photo.jpg"><img src="screenshots/take_photo.jpg" alt="Take Photo Screenshot" width="100"/></a>

 - **Pick Documents:** This feature enables users to select and upload multiple images from their local storage for analysis and assistance.